J. Christopher Stevens: Lawyer

 Prior to joining the United States Foreign Service, Stevens worked briefly at the law firm of Pillsbury, Madison & Sutro, in its San Francisco office.
 Later, Stevens was an international trade attorney based in Washington, D.C.
 He was admitted as an active member of the State Bar of California on January 26, 1990; he went on an inactive status on August 1, 1991, and remained an inactive member for the remainder of his career.

 U.S. Foreign Service

 Stevens joined the United States Foreign Service in 1991.
 His early overseas assignments included: deputy principal officer and political section chief in Jerusalem, political officer in Damascus, consular/political officer in Cairo, and consular/economic officer in Riyadh.
-In Washington, Stevens served as director of the Office of Multilateral Nuclear and Security Affairs, Pearson Fellow with the Senate Foreign Relations Committee and Senator Richard Lugar, special assistant to Undersecretary for Political Affairs, Iran desk officer, and staff assistant in the Bureau of Near Eastern Affairs.
+In Washington, Stevens served as the director of the Office of Multilateral Nuclear and Security Affairs, a Pearson Fellow with the Senate Foreign Relations Committee and Senator Richard Lugar, the special assistant to the Undersecretary for Political Affairs, an Iran desk officer, and a staff assistant in the Bureau of Near Eastern Affairs.

-He had served in Libya twice previously: as Deputy Chief of Mission, 2007 to 2009, and as Special Representative to the National Transitional Council, March 2011 to November 2011, during Libyan revolution.
+He had served in Libya twice previously: as Deputy Chief of Mission from 2007 to 2009, and as Special Representative to the National Transitional Council from March 2011 to November 2011, during the Libyan revolution.
 He arrived in Tripoli in May 2012 as U.S. Ambassador to Libya.

 Stevens spoke English, French, and some Arabic.